Enochfrimps033/IOS-Projects/CoachApp/README.md

 Coach is an iOS movement analysis app that uses SwiftUI and Apple's Vision framework to detect body poses, track exercise movement, count reps, measure tempo, and provide real-time coaching feedback.

-> **Note:** This project is currently in active development.
-Screenshots and demo media will be added when I have access to my development machine.

 ---

 ## Overview